 You can learn more about how insurance companies go about valuing malpractice and nursing home cases here.

 The average settlement value of a nursing home case is less than your average medical malpractice case with the same injuries.
 Why?
-The reality is that there is a cap on noneconomic damages (pain and suffering for the victim or the victim's family) in nursing home cases so that for injuries occurring after January 1, 2015, it is between $755,000 and 943,750 (depending on how many wrongful death beneficiaries there are).
+The reality is that there is a damages cap on noneconomic losses (pain and suffering for the victim or the victim's family) in nursing home cases so that for injuries occurring after January 1, 2017, is between $785,000 and 981,250 (depending on how many wrongful death beneficiaries there are).

 So you may read about a $5 million nursing home verdict by a Maryland jury, but it is very unlikely the victims are actually collecting all of that money because pain and suffering damages are reduced by the cap.

 Unlike many viable medical malpractice claims, nursing home lawsuits usually lack economic damages because nursing home residents are rarely earning significant income.

 So the most you can recover in most Maryland nursing home lawsuits is the noneconomic damages cap plus any medical bills that were causally related to the treatment of the injuries.
 Often, nursing home patients did not get much medical treatment because proper medical treatment would have averted their deaths.Maryland Nursing Home Settlements and Lawsuits

 The median nursing home verdict nationally is $329,000.
 Plaintiffs win 63% of nursing home suits.

 We have not seen any data on nursing home negligence cases in Maryland.
 Jury Verdict Research did a study that found that nursing home plaintiffs get a median award of $329,000.
 Nursing homes are not racing to the courthouse steps to try these cases: plaintiffs win at trial a stunning 63 percent of nursing home personal injury trials.

 Because most nursing home cases are strong cases, most cases in Maryland filed by an experienced, competent lawyer are settled before trial.
 Of course, these statistics are of little help in evaluating your potential nursing home cases because each case is so very different.

 - New: Get sample verdicts and settlements in nursing home wrongful death cases